Technical

 In practice, the market approach usually plays a supporting role for pre-revenue companies rather than serving as the primary method.
 Genuinely comparable pre-revenue transactions are hard to find, the terms are rarely fully disclosed, and the dispersion in early-stage valuations is enormous.
 An appraiser will more often use comparable-transaction data to corroborate a backsolve result — confirming that the implied valuation is reasonable relative to the market — than to drive the conclusion outright.
 Where biotech and deep-tech companies are concerned, comparable financings can carry more weight because the milestones (a completed Phase I trial, a granted patent) are more standardized.
 Our 409A valuation for biotech startups guide covers those sector-specific adjustments.

-Qualitative Frameworks: Berkus, Scorecard, and the VC Method
+What Are Berkus, Scorecard, and the VC Method — and Can They Replace a 409A?

 How do you value a pre-revenue startup with no funding?